 Chelation Support

 Oral binders and natural chelation aids including modified citrus pectin, zeolite, chlorella, activated charcoal, cilantro, and fulvic acid.
-These supplements help capture and remove heavy metals through the digestive tract.
+These supplements are discussed as ways to bind or carry some substances through the digestive tract.

 Learn MoreAntioxidants & Anti-Inflammatory

 Cellular protection and inflammation management with NAC, glutathione, alpha lipoic acid, milk thistle, quercetin, curcumin, fish oil, and CBD.
-Foundational supplements for oxidative stress and pain relief.
+Commonly discussed options for oxidative stress and symptom support.

 Learn MoreMinerals & B Vitamins

-Critical mineral replenishment and methylation support with magnesium, zinc, vitamin D3 + K2, selenium, potassium, B-complex, high-dose biotin, and methylfolate.
-Essential during and after chelation therapy.
+Mineral replenishment and methylation support with magnesium, zinc, vitamin D3 + K2, selenium, potassium, B-complex, high-dose biotin, and methylfolate.
+Often discussed during and after chelation therapy.

 Learn MoreGut, Hair & Skin Recovery

 Digestive healing and structural recovery with probiotics, butyrate, DAO enzyme, pancreatic enzymes, collagen, keratin, MSM, rosemary oil, and castor oil.
-Supports microbiome restoration, hair regrowth, and skin health.
+Discussed for microbiome, hair, scalp, and skin support.

 Learn MoreBuilding Your Supplement Protocol

 With so many supplements discussed in the gadolinium community, it can be overwhelming to know where to start.
-Here are some general principles that community members and practitioners have shared for building an effective supplement protocol:
+Here are some general principles that community members and practitioners have shared for building a thoughtful supplement plan:

-- 1.Start with the basics: Magnesium, a quality B-complex, vitamin D3 + K2, and NAC form a solid foundation that addresses multiple aspects of gadolinium toxicity including mineral depletion, oxidative stress, and nervous system support.
+- 1.Start with the basics: Magnesium, a quality B-complex, vitamin D3 + K2, and NAC form a solid foundation that may support mineral status, oxidative stress defenses, and nervous system function.

 - 2.Add based on symptoms: If gut issues are prominent, prioritize gut support supplements.
-If hair loss is a major concern, focus on biotin and the hair recovery category.
-If histamine reactions are severe, quercetin and DAO should be early additions.
+If hair loss is a major concern, discuss biotin and the hair recovery category.
+If histamine reactions are severe, quercetin and DAO may be worth discussing early with a clinician.

 - 3.Introduce one at a time: Adding supplements gradually (one new supplement every few days) allows you to identify which ones help and which may cause adverse reactions.
 This is especially important for gadolinium patients who often have heightened sensitivities.